mdalamin3091/foodU-client/README.md

 - Making this website api using node js, express js.
 - Mongodb is used as database.
 - I have used Mongoose library for relation inside database collection.
-- JWT package used for verify user and protected api.
+- JWT package used for verify user and protected routes.
 - Express validator package used for validations.

 ### Frontend Technology